ayankousky/exchange-data-importer/README.md

 - `LL60`: Total long liquidations in last 60 seconds
 - `SL2`: Total short liquidations in last 2 seconds
 - `SL10`: Total short liquidations in last 10 seconds

+**Note:** If history does not exist, you may need to wait up to 1 minute for some columns to appear.